Today in Tribe History: March 9, 1909

 Also on this date in Tribe history:

 1893 – Billy Southworth is born in Harvard, Nebraska.
 He spent a pair of seasons in Cleveland in 1913 and 1915 to start his 13-year MLB career.
-He later became a successful manager, leading the St. Louis Cardinals to the World Series from 1942 to 1944 (winning it twice) and then the Boston Braves to the championship series against his former Cleveland club in 1948.
+He later became a successful manager, leading the St. Louis Cardinals to the World Series from 1942 to 1944 (winning it twice) and the Boston Braves in 1948, where he faced his former Cleveland club.
 He was elected to the Hall of Fame in 2007 by the Veterans Committee.

 1963 – Terry Mulholland is born in Uniontown, Pennsylvania.
 He spent 20 seasons in the Majors, including parts of 2002 and 2003 with the Indians.
-He was 6-6 for the club in those two years, working primarily as a reliever, but making six starts as well.
+He was 6-6 for the club in those two years, working primarily as a reliever.